NoushinN/noushinn.github.io/pro_activities.md

 **2001-2005:** Created friendships and taught leadership development to people with intellectual and developmental disabilities at BestBuddies, Toronto, ON

 ## Teaching and learning development
-**2018:** Science Judge, Biomedical Engineering Entrepreneurship & Partnership day, University of Vic- toria
+**2018:** Science Judge, Biomedical Engineering Entrepreneurship & Partnership day, University of Victoria
 **2018:** Centre for Integrated Teaching and Learning: Teaching as Research, Evidence-based teaching in STEM education, and Implicit Bias in STEM education modules
 **2015-2018:** Science Judge, Science Fair, University of British Columbia